linarphy/PHosPhore/main/config/README.md

 ## class

-Class configuration, you can edit this for now.
+Mod configuration , same as core: you should not edit this.
+You can still edit these in ``config.php``

 ## mod